Cape Town's Leafiest Pool Cover Market

 The Smart Southern Suburbs Combo: Manual + Thermal

-For 70%+ of Southern Suburbs homes, the cost-sweet-spot is a manual safety cover (R34,000–R81,000) for safety and leaf management, paired with a Solar Thermal Blanket (R11,000–R34,000) for summer heat retention.
-Total: R45,000–R115,000 — vs R230,000+ for an automatic.
+For 70%+ of Southern Suburbs homes, the ideal combination is a manual safety cover for safety and leaf management, paired with a Solar Thermal Blanket for summer heat retention.
+This combination delivers outstanding value compared to an automatic system.
+Contact us for a personalised quote.

 Frequently Asked Questions